DONATE

 Two Iranian Officials Publicly Break Rank and Discuss Discriminatory Policies Against Baha’is

 Iranian officials are beginning to broach the previously taboo topic of religious discrimination in Iran.
-On the same day, two government officials publicly discussed discriminatory policies against Baha’is, one of Iran’s most severely persecuted ...
+On the same day, two government officials publicly discussed discriminatory policies against Baha’is, one of Iran’s most severely ...

 November 10, 2017